scarv/sca3s-harness/README.md

         make program
         ```

-        to program the device (assuming it is attached) with the
+        to program the board (assuming it is attached) with the
         target implementation.

       - execute